 He served as a lead producer of Apologies in Advance with Andrea Russett, the breakout talk show for Fullscreen Media, the digital SVoD platform for AT&T and YouTube.
-He has served as director and executive producer of Pun Plip Pridays, the only all-Asian, televised, sketch comedy show on Kababayan Today, the Filipino talk show for LA18.
+He has served as director and executive producer of Pun Plip Pridays, the first all-Asian, televised sketch comedy show on Kababayan Today, the Filipino talk show for LA18.

-As a director, To’s short film Two Weeks won numerous awards at various festivals across the country including Festival Film Flix and the Asians on Film Festival where he was runner-up for the competition’s Best Director.
+As a director, To’s short film Two Weeks won numerous awards at various festivals across the country — including Festival Film Flix and the Asians on Film Festival where he was runner-up for the competition’s Best Director.
 He has directed for the NBC Scene Showcase in 2015 and has directed the web series Penelope, PCSA starring Dave Foley.
-Recently, he directed the world premiere of Fixed by Boni B. Alvarez at the Echo Theater Company.
+He directed the world premiere of Fixed by Boni B. Alvarez at the Echo Theater Company.

 He was inducted into Chicago’s Filipino-American Hall of Fame for his work.